iholloma/crdh/_essays/v01-13-growing-strong.md

 available online, however they have been unusable due to the limited ability of people to draw the thousands of connections between the hundreds of organizations.
-Using computational methods helps scholars provide more nuances to their questions and answer questions that could not be addressed earlier, thereby enhancing our understanding of the past.
-A careful examination of a corpus can offer a "medium reading" of sources which consists of a "large but narrowly constrained corpus centered on solving a well-defined research question."[^2] Through the exploration of social networks of the members of learned societies between 1790--1860 through the use of their membership lists, and that of other learned groups in civil society, we can explore the nature of the creation and dissemination of information in the first half of the nineteenth century.
+Using computational methods helps scholars provide more nuance to their questions and answer questions that could not be addressed earlier, thereby enhancing our understanding of the past.
+A careful examination of a corpus can offer a "medium reading" of sources which consist of a "large but narrowly constrained corpus centered on solving a well-defined research question."[^2] Through the exploration of social networks of the members of learned societies between 1790--1860 using their membership lists, and those of other learned groups in civil society, we can explore the nature of the creation and dissemination of information in the first half of the nineteenth century.